 - Can lottery tickets be legally bought online?

 No. It is illegal to buy or sell lottery tickets online in Canada and the US.
 The only exception is some Canadian provinces allow residents of the province to buy tickets online.

 There are several companies though, that sell lottery tickets online.
 They try to get around the law by claiming they are buying the tickets on your behalf as a form of "butler" service.
 Their service is a gray area and has not been challenged in court.
 It is not worth the risk.
 If you do happen to hit the jackpot, the US state or Canadian province in which the ticket was bought may decide not to honor the ticket.
 These ticket resellers do not appear to generate a lot of revenue.
 If the ticket they bought for you happens to hit the jackpot, it may represent a lifetime of profit for them and therefore they have a large incentive to run off with the ticket.
-If the above caveats are not enough to discourage use of their service, consider the fact they generally charge a fee equal to the ticket price.
-That is, every $1 ticket ends up costing the consumer $2.
-A 100% markup.
+If the above caveats are not enough to discourage use of their service, consider the fact they generally charge a fee equal to or greater than the ticket price.
+That is, every $1 ticket ends up costing the consumer $2 to $3.
+A markup of over 100%.